'Level zero' ambulance problem worsens dramatically in Ottawa in 2022 | CBC News

 "It's of great concern to me and to the paramedic service," said Poirier.

-Poirier said the "number one driver" to the problem remains the same.
-Paramedics wait long hours at emergency departments to transfer patients to the hospital system before they can be freed up to take new calls.
+Poirier said the "number one driver" of the problem remains the same: paramedics wait long hours at emergency departments to transfer patients to the hospital before they can be freed up to take new calls.

 It's been an issue for many years, but things have worsened recently.